uon-language/specification/spec.md

 ## Destructuring

-With the help of references (`!ref`), *UON* data can be easily destructured to only access a subset of data.
+With the help of references (`!ref`), *UON* data can be easily unstructured to only access a subset of data.
 This might be useful when used within a RESTful API.

 ```yaml
 !!uon(version: 0.0.1) {